AirPods Max review: The price hurts but these headphones are excellent

 Like the AirPods Pro, these have Apple's H1 chip that allows for easy pairing and automatic switching with iOS devices you have on your iCloud account, as well as always-on Siri, so you can issue voice commands without touching any buttons.
 Apple says the H1 has lots of processing power for the on-board adaptive noise canceling and making your digital music sound better.
 These do pair with Android devices, but you lose some of the features, like always-on Siri and Apple's spatial-audio virtual surround feature with head tracking.

-Battery life is rated at 20 hours with noise canceling on, which is pretty good, though not superb.
+Battery life is rated at 20 hours (at 50% volume) with noise canceling on, which is pretty good, though not superb (expect more like 16-17 hours if you play your music loud).
 And you get 90 minutes of playback from a 10-minute charge via the Lightning port.
 I kind of wish it charged via USB-C, but that's a small gripe.
 As with Apple's iPhones, you need to provide your own USB-C power adapter now -- there isn't one in the box.

 My bigger gripe is that no cable is included for wired use.
 Like Apple did with the Beats Solo Pro, you have to buy a $35 Lightning-to-3.5mm cable if you want to go wired, say to use an in-flight entertainment system.
 I did play around with some cabled listening, plugging it into Sony NW-ZX100 Walkman and Sony NWZ-A17 Walkman with high-res audio on them.
 The audio does seem slightly more "pure" and uncolored (I mainly listened to Beatles and Talking Heads tracks for comparisons), but the headphones play louder in wireless mode and the Walkmans had a harder time driving the headphones than I thought they would.